 I love this elegant cardigan in a cotton/modal blend with three-quarter sleeves from Talbots.
 It’s the perfect cardigan to wear over a sleeveless dress or with your favorite T-shirt and jeans.
 Gives a very classic Chanel look.
 Also offered in Plus Size.

-I couldn’t resist this beautiful floral print.
-Wear a simple solid-colored cami underneath in order to keep the attention on the cardigan – because this one demands it.
+I couldn’t resist this beautiful striped cardigan with floral print detail.
+Wear a simple white cami underneath in order to keep the attention on the cardigan.

 The classic hip-length, cotton blend cardigan with contrast tipping detail from Talbots easily made my list because of its timeless and stylish features.